 Project proponents must define the forest strata relevant to calculating emissions pertaining to the UDef PA and UDef LB.
-The X-STR module must be used to define strata.
+X-STR must be used to define strata.
 Separate strata delineation is required for areas that exceed 2 hectares and meet any of the following criteria:

-- 1) Forested wetland soils: - 2) Tree cover that is not considered under the relevant national forest definition (e.g., tree cover in agricultural landscapes); - 3) Areas of secondary forest growth / regrowth (defined as forest that was planted or reestablished within the past 30 years); or - 4) Distinct areas/forest types where forest carbon stocks differ significantly from surrounding forest.
+- 1) Forested wetland soils;5 - 2) Tree cover that is not considered under the relevant national forest definition (e.g., tree cover in agricultural landscapes); - 3) Areas of forest that was planted or reestablished within the past 30 years or, where such forests cannot be reliably differentiated, distinct areas/forest types where forest carbon stocks differ significantly from surrounding forest.